turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 ## Models, Migrations, and Databases in Rails

-In this lesson, we'll be adding to our new SetList Rails app to demonstrate a one-to-many and a many-to-many relationship.
+In this lesson, we'll be adding to our new SetList Rails app to demonstrate a one-to-many relationship.

-We'll add two tables (`artists`, and `playlists`) to our database, and connect them to our existing `songs` table.
+We'll add a table `artists` to our database, and connect them to our existing `songs` table.
 What might the relationships look like?

 ## One-to-Many Relationships